top of page

 (4) Are seeking more structured, skills-based, and short-term support

-If any of these areas apply to you, please contact me for referrals to other music therapists in the area.
+If any of these areas apply to you, feel free to contact me for referrals to other music therapists/health professionals in the area.

 Education, Certifications, Trainings, and Other Career Acknowledgments: